hanfak/topics-to-learn/integration/message-queues/messaging.md

   - pub sub same messages can be handled by multiple (same or different consumers)
   - queue - multiple different messages can be handled by different consumers
 - Can place errored messages on a dead letter queue which can handled separately
+  - Can also resend a message to another queue to replayed with max retry
 - For long running processes, background jobs, batch jobs
 - when you dont need to cater for immediate responses or need to be part of a basic transaction
+- Delay processing of a task
+- separate tasks that can fail and can be retryable
+- have “timeout errors” due to too many requests at the same time
+- polling a data store too often and you want this data store to be available to answer qualified queries instead
+- Notify consumers of events
+- architectural reasons
+  -  Decoupling
+  -  Redundancy
+  -  Scalability
+  -  Elasticity & Spikability
+  -  Resiliency
+  -  Delivery Guarantees
+  -  Ordering Guarantees
+  -  Buffering
+  -  Understanding Data Flow
+  -  Asynchronous Communication

+## Examples
+- Image processing
+- Database backup
+- Email communication
+- Performing large computations and tasks across a network of servers
+- Updating the status of files
+- Sending real-time data to other services and programs
+- Payments

 ## Use cases

 - https://stackify.com/message-queues-12-reasons/
 - https://www.quora.com/What-are-some-use-cases-for-message-queues-in-real-life-and-what-are-some-architectures-that-achieve-the-same-goal-without-using-queues-explicitly
 - https://blog.iron.io/top-10-uses-for-message-queue/
+-

 ## Drawbacks